storybookjs/react-native/ROADMAP.md

 We plan to add a second mode to storybook that will allow you to see all stories in 1 preview.
 That way you can write your stories how they are best, and preview them how you like.

-### Deeper level hierarchy

-A very long standing issue is about "what about larger styleguides?".
-Some styleguides have lots and lots of components.
-At some point is becomes unmaintainable if you do not group them somehow.
-Storybook's UI is not exactly setup for very large styleguides, right now.
-But we are going to add a way of defining groups!
-And develop a UI that allows you to quickly navigate to other groups / stories.

 ## Supporting other frameworks and libraries

 We believe in the power of react, and think it's the right choice for a lot of projects.